Bucephalus-lgtm/amigo/README.md

 - MONGODB_URL: this is the connection string of your MongoDB Atlas database.
 - JWT_SECRET_KEY: Jsonweb token for signing a token from authentication purpose.

-Now you can run, for backend,
+Now you can run, for frontend,

 ```bash
 cd frontend